Divyanshi51/Notes-App/README.md

 # Notes-App
-Notes App for writing personal notes keeps all records on the same system without third party interference
+Notes App for writing personal notes and keep all records on the same system without third party interference